table of contents

 - Testosterone topical gel, applied to the skin (brand names Androgel, Fortesta, and Testim)

-There are differences in how these forms of T are taken, so pay extra attention to the directions for use on your prescription and carefully follow your healthcare provider’s advice.
 All of the prescription drugs mentioned above are proven to be safe and effective forms of testosterone therapy.
+However, there are differences in how these forms of T are taken, so pay extra attention to the directions for use on your prescription and carefully follow your healthcare provider’s advice.

 Who should avoid taking T?

-Older patients suffering from medical conditions like heart failure or uncontrolled high blood pressure have a greater risk of experiencing severe side effects from taking T (Elagizi, 2018).
-The FDA issued an official safety notification in 2015 requiring drug manufacturers to change the labels on T-containing products to reflect the risk of heart attacks and other heart problems (FDA, 2015).
+Older patients suffering from medical conditions like heart failure or uncontrolled high blood pressure potentially have a greater risk of experiencing severe side effects from taking testosterone.
+Although research is varied, the FDA has issued an official safety notification requiring drug manufacturers to reflect the risk of heart attacks and other heart problems on T-containing product labels.

 People living with severe kidney disease or liver disease should not take testosterone, as the risks can be high with long-term therapy.
-T is also contraindicated in patients with breast cancer, prostate cancer, and certain blood conditions (specifically, polycythemia) (Nassar, 2021).
+T is also unsafe to use in patients with breast cancer, prostate cancer, and certain blood conditions (specifically, polycythemia).

-Severe allergic reactions to the contents in testosterone cypionate have been reported.
-If, after taking your first dose, you experience any symptoms of an allergy (hives, swelling, trouble breathing), do not take your second dose and seek immediate medical care (Nassar, 2021).
+Severe allergic reactions to the contents of Depo-Testosterone have been reported.
+If after taking your first dose, you experience any symptoms of an allergy (hives, swelling, trouble breathing), do not take your second dose and seek immediate medical care.

-Testosterone has the potential for abuse, and because of this, is a schedule III controlled substance.
-Taking higher doses of T than prescribed or combining it with the use of anabolic steroids can lead to severe and life-threatening adverse events (Elagizi, 2018).
+Testosterone has the potential for abuse, and because of this, it’s a schedule III controlled substance.
+Taking higher doses of T than prescribed or combining it with the use of anabolic steroids can lead to severe and life-threatening adverse events.

-T can come with some side effects, but for many people, the benefits often outweigh the risks when it’s indicated.
-Some possible adverse effects of T include (Nassar, 2021):
+T can come with some side effects, but for many people, the benefits often outweigh the risks.
+Some possible adverse effects of T include:

 - Acne and changes in the skin